KamillaOJ/Mapping_AA/README.md

 # Mapping_AA

-This repository contains the scripts used in my masterproject called
+This repository contains the scripts used in my master project called

 **Mapping the amino acid composition of the peripheral membrane interface of PH domains**